Physics

 Introduction

 Everything on earth and everything in the universe moves and interacts, and forces play a big part in that.
 Physics studies those forces and interactions.
 Physics includes motion, heat, light and other radiation, electricity, magnetism, and the structure of atoms.
-There are many reliable websites that have useful facts, images, and other information about physics.
 All of the websites mentioned below can be used to find information on a variety of physics topics.

 Mechanics